Background checks for attending churches

 Background checks are run by service providers on behalf of the churches.
 The church will be responsible for the information contained in the reports and will maintain the privacy of those reports.

-Falls Creek requires that you bring the following to onsite registration, Monday of your camp week:
+Falls Creek requires that you bring the following to onsite registration, Day One of your camp session:

 - Completed Camper Background Check Compliance Form, along with a folder containing a copy of the *report forms for all campers who have had background checks run on them.